 Do Frontend Developers Get Hired?

 If you’re wondering if frontend developers have trouble finding work, you don’t need to worry.
-In 2021, Glassdoor advertised 45,000 frontend developer jobs in North America and the UK alone.
+According to LinkedIn, there will be a shortage of approximately one million developers in 2023.

 According to the Bureau of Labor Statistics, web developers employment in the US is projected to grow 8% from 2019 to 2029.